MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 When used directly in Microsoft Teams chat and Outlook mail compose, you can use a message extension to query one parameter at a time.
 When used as a plugin, message extension search commands support up to five parameters (one parameter must be visible in the message extension search bar).
 A parameter must have a good description, which should describe the expected input, including format or type.

+The [semanticDescription](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview#composeextensionscommands) property is used to provide a detailed description of a command for Microsoft Copilot.
+Semantic description for parameters supports up to 2,000 characters and isn't displayed in the user interface.
+If the `semanticDescription` property is left empty, Copilot uses the information in the `description` field.
+When writing a `semanticDescription`, you must include information about expected values, limits, and ranges for the command.

-The following are few examples on basic and advances search requests for various plugin scenarios:
+The following are a few examples of basic and advanced search requests for various plugin scenarios:

 #### [Tasks](#tab/tasks)